ShaneV2001/Apple-Proto/README.md

 The project consists of the following files:

-1. `AppleProto.html`: This HTML file contains the structure of the webpage, including the apple image and counter.
+1. `Apple Proto.html`: This HTML file contains the structure of the webpage, including the apple image and counter.
+Formatting is rare with barely style functions implemented.
 2. `script.js`: This JavaScript file contains the functions to handle the counter interactions.

-## HTML Structure

-The `index.html` file contains the basic structure of the webpage, including an image of an apple and buttons to increase or decrease the counter.
-The counter value is displayed between the buttons.

 ## JavaScript Functionality